diogoff/trackml-100/README.md

 The (test) events are processed in parallel.
 Each (test) event id is processed by a separate worker.

-In case the execution is interrupted or some workers fail, `qsub_tracks.py` will check which event ids are missing and will again launch workers to handle those missing events.
+In case the execution is interrupted or some workers fail, `qsub_tracks.py` will check which event ids are missing and will launch workers to handle those missing events.

 #### What is `merge_tracks.py`?